Liinkiing/next-ts-klee-starter/README.md

 with [ts-jest](https://github.com/kulshekhar/ts-jest) so your tests also checks your types.
 You can look the **jest.config.js** and the file **setupTest.ts** to see what's in there.
-[jest-styled-components](https://github.com/styled-components/jest-styled-components) is also used to have deterministic classNames within your styled components that you are testing.
+[jest-styled-components](https://github.com/styled-components/jest-styled-components) is also used to have deterministic classNames within your emotions styled components that you are testing.
 [Cypress](https://cypress.io) starter for e2e tests.
 Take a look at Cypress config file **cypress.json**

 ### Cypress